Anti5893/Swen261-Project-Alchemy-Alley/docs/DesignDoc.md

 ### Definition of MVP

-#### Sprint 2

-For Sprint 2, our MVP was poorly defined, as the provided MVP requirements are for the U-fund project.
-Therefore we had to adapt these requirements for our webstore.
+There are several different categories for the Minimal Viable Product (MVP) that must be delivered.
+This does not include enhancements that we chose for our E-Store.

 Minimal Authentication